Ryan6338/Filament-Humidity-Controller/README.md

 ### Humidity Sensor
 The humidity sensor receives 3.3V from the linear regulator & is an I2C slave device on the I2C bus connected to the ESP32.
 ### ESP32
 The ESP32 runs ESPHome firmware with a driver to perform fan control with speed feedback & to receive humidity sensor data.
 Using the custom humidity sensor & fan drivers, the firmware for the ESP32 can be generated using a standard ESPHome yaml file.
 The ESP32 interfaces with an ESPHome server allowing for easy configuration of control parameters.
+Upon power on, the ESP32 reads the voltage of the CC pins to ensure adequate power is available from the USB supply prior to enabling the boost converter.
 ### Fan Connector
 The fan connector is a standard 4-Pin computer fan connector which can be used with any 12V computer fan which has a maximum current draw of 200mA or less.
 ## TODO